Change of formate

 Vitamin D contributes to the maintenance of normal teeth.

-Vitamin D is a fat-soluble vitamin essential for the metabolism of calcium that is involved in various cellular functions and helps prevent several illnesses.
+Vitamin D is a fat-soluble vitamin essential for the metabolism of calcium that is involved in various cellular functions.

 Vitamin D bolsters the body's immunity and helps it fight off colds.